focusaurus/data/posts/problog/2012/09/managing-per-project-interpreters-and-the-path.md

 * **Exact version**: Applications need exact and strict control of the version of their interpreter.
 You should be using the exact same version of your interpreter across all of your development, test, staging, and production environments.
 This will avoid problems which are easily-avoidable, so do it.
 * **Modern version**: OSes tend to ship versions of these interpreters that are significantly behind the latest stable version.
 New applications should be written to work with the latest stable version and should keep up with ongoing releases, never getting more than 3 months behind.
 * **Independence** Applications need independence from one another.
 If you have 3 Django projects on the same machine, each one needs to have the ability to use whatever interpreter **version** it needs on its own independent **schedule**.
-Due to this fact, that means the correct location for these interpretters is within your application's directory alongside your application code, which is why I advise you to ignore the node.js debian packages you may find out there because it installs into a shared location, which does not meet our goals here.
+Due to this fact, that means the correct location for these interpreters is within your application's directory alongside your application code, which is why I advise you to ignore the node.js debian packages you may find out there because it installs into a shared location, which does not meet our goals here.

 ## Keep the app-specific interpreter within the application install directory